-FULLTIME 32+ 4 1⁄2 Months to 1 Yes Yes (pro- No Yes
+FULLTIME (SEASONAL) 32+ 4 1⁄2 Months to 1 Yes year Yes (pro- rated) No Yes TEMPORARY Varies Less than 4 1⁄2 No Months No No No

-(SEASONAL) year rated)

-TEMPORARY Varies Less than 4 1⁄2 No No No No

-Months

 Full-time permanent employees are those who are regularly scheduled to work at least 32 hours per week.
-Full-time permanent employees are eligible for benefits pay increases (if in the role at least 6 months when entering the new fiscal year), and paid time off.
+Fulltime permanent employees are eligible for benefits pay increases (if in the role at least 6 months when entering the new fiscal year), and paid time off.